Resources

 The promotion of a participatory, warm culture may support over-arching issues with Grad House, such as combating loneliness and ensuing mental health concerns, through these increases in individual connections and subsequent community.
 This status will help shape the reputation of Grad House as a warm, welcoming environment and communicate to the University of Toronto and general public that residents can expect to have a strong sense of community while residing at Grad House.

-• This meeting should also take place ASAP (no more than approximately two months after moving in) and will be organized at a mutually convenient time for the resident and RA.
+This meeting should take place as soon as possible (no more than approximately two months after moving in) and will be organized at a mutually convenient time for the resident and RA.

-1. Attending a minimum of four (4) Residence Advisor (RA) programs over the academic year (September-April).
+attend a minimum of four RA programs over the academic year (September – April)

-2. Ensuring that they meet the requirements of that program, such as:
+ensure that you meet the requirements of that program, such as